kapa-moon/final-project-team-decider/UX-DESIGN.md

 (From Left to Right)

-1. Items list: after clicking on an item, more processes are initiated, which including redirection to map.
+1. Items list: after clicking on an item, more processes are initiated, including redirection to map.
 2. World map: more location specific data and surroundings can be seen.